- About SCAN

 It improves the investigation of cases through increased collaboration and information sharing among team members.
 The team improves treatment by immediately linking children and their non-offending parents or caregivers to ongoing therapeutic services, which are available onsite at the CAC.

 The CAC’s have established MDTs in the Cities of Richmond and Colonial Heights, and counties of Cumberland, Henrico, Louisa, New Kent, and Prince George.
 SCAN provides services to other families in the Greater Richmond area on a courtesy basis.

 Visit the Child Advocacy Center

-We welcome you to join us on a tour at the Henrico Child Advocacy Center on the third Friday of the month from 11:30AM -12:30PM.
-If you are interested in taking a tour, please confirm availability a week in advance of each tour date.
-Please contact Kristen Byrd at (804) 257-7226 or Kbyrd@grscan.com for more information or to register.
+We welcome you to join us on a tour at the Henrico Child Advocacy Center.
+If you are interested in taking a tour, please contact Kristen Byrd at (804) 257-7226 or Kbyrd@grscan.com for more information or to register.